farmera/sare_grant/study_results_drones.md

 #### Regression Analysis

-Regression is a statistical technique used to estimate relationships among variables where focus is put a dependent variable along with one or more independent variables.
-The independent variable is the 'predictor' while the dependent variable is the quantity we want to predict.
-During our study a question asked was whether two values might be correlated (and to what degree) while another was whether one might be predictive of another.
+Regression is a statistical technique used to estimate relationships among variables where focus is put on a dependent variable along with one or more independent variables.
+The independent variable is the 'predictor' while the dependent variable is the quantity we hope to predict.
+During our study a question was posed regarding whether two variables might be correlated and to what degree.
+Another was asked regarding whether one variable might be predictive of another.
+In linear regression, plotted observations are the assumed result of random deviation from an underlying relationship between dependent and independent variables.

+Our dependent variable was the amount of sucrose produced in each of thirty sections variably treated with known nitrogen levels.
+The final sucrose yield was carefully measured in the lab at the end of the season and, along with our primary independent variable, was known to us prior to analysis.

 a host of known and unknown quantities might have served as independent variables - soil moisture content, foliar nitrogen level, canopy structure, growing days.
 In a more rigorous study each of these would have been carefully monitored and their contributions assessed.
 However, our goal was to make a set of recommendations for working sugarcane growers, it was not to produce a detailed scientific report.

-Our dependent variable was the amount of sucrose produced in each of thirty sections variably treated with known nitrogen levels.
-The final sucrose yield was carefully measured in the lab at the end of the season and, along with our primary independent variable, was known to us prior to analysis.

 The graph in __Figure 8__ is a scatterplot of sixteen points each representing a single treatment.
 Each point is colored in terms of the treatment received.
 On the x axis are NDVI values NDVI values during the height of the growing season on